NIS2 in Austria

 Who enforces NIS2 in Austria?

-The Federal Ministry of the Interior (BMI) serves as the primary supervisory authority, coordinating with sector regulators where applicable.
+The Bundesamt für Cybersicherheit (Federal Office for Cybersecurity), established under the NISG 2026, serves as the primary supervisory authority, coordinating with sector regulators where applicable.

 Can directors be personally liable under NIS2 in Austria?